 Can I Go in a Sauna With a New Tattoo?

-To help your tattoo heal faster, use a professional tattoo aftercare product (such as Wild Rose's Ink Balm, $10).
+To try to help your tattoo heal faster, use a professional tattoo aftercare product (such as Wild Rose's Ink Balm, $10).

 OK Fine, When Can I Go in a Sauna?

 Once your tattoo is fully healed, you can throw some steam on the rocks and enter the sauna.
 In doing so, you'll want to follow all sauna rules and regulations—which likely include advising no more than ten minutes at a time in the bathhouse—and to avoid use entirely if you are pregnant or have a heart condition.

 Never enter a sauna under the influence of drugs and or alcohol, or on a full stomach.
 You should also avoid taking prescription drugs until after your sauna session.
 While in the bathhouse, slowly increase your visiting sessions over time.
 If you feel dizzy, lightheaded or sick, exit the sauna immediately.